 | Bitters | Cool and dark | 5 years or longer |

 Distilled spirits remain indefinitely shelf-stable after opening, provided they are stored in a cool, dark place.
-This applies to vodka, rum, gin, tequila, and whiskey.
+This applies to vodka, rum, gin, tequila, and whisky.
 The taste may change slightly over the years due to slow oxidation, but they are safe to drink.

 Common storage mistakes